LordAizen1/cryptolab/README.md

 ## Project Overview

 This project aims to construct a comprehensive website dedicated to cryptography education, specifically focusing on the courses **Applied Cryptography** and **Topics in Cryptanalysis** offered at IIIT Delhi.
 The website will serve as a centralized platform for students to access detailed course content, previous class materials, and a curated database of publicly available cryptographic resources.
-Additionally, machine learning techniques will be applied to generate summaries of resource materials, allowing students to easily grasp key concepts from each chapter.

 ---